andrew-saydjari/EqWS.jl/README.md

 ## Workflow

-The main workflow (as of 2021/02/10) is to compute the filterbank using DHC.fink_filter_hash and then call DHC_compute(image,filterbank,filterbank).
+The main workflow (as of 2021/04/13) is to compute the filterbank using DHC.fink_filter_hash and then call DHC_compute(image,filterbank).

 The DHC currently computes second-order convolutions in direct analogy with WST, but always sums power (abs^2) over images rather than just summing the abs.
 Other second-order couplings are under development and are experimental.
 Passing the filterbank twice allows the user to specify a different filterbank for the first and second convolutions.
-This has not yielded particularly compelling results and will be deprecated (or at least made an implicit argument) in the near future.
+This has not yielded particularly compelling results but can be accessed with the `filter_hash2` implicit arg.

 ## Method Parameters